 The pear, which is in season most of the winter, packs itself with many health benefits.
-Pears are high in fiber, high in vitamins and minerals and most people find they are absolutely delicious.
+Some of the top health benefits of pears include being high in fiber, high in vitamins and minerals.
+And most people find pears are absolutely delicious!

 Believe it or not, but many of the nutrients found in pears are actually concentrated in the skin.
 Recent studies have shown that the skin of pears contains at least three to four times as many phenolic phytonutrients as the flesh.
 These phytonutrients include antioxidant, anti-inflammatory flavonoids, and potentially anti-cancer phytonutrients like cinnamic acids.
 The skin of the pear has also been shown to contain about half of the pear’s total dietary fiber.
 Before consuming, make sure the pears have been washed thoroughly.
 It is important to note that pears are not included in the Environmental Working Group’s 2014 report “2014 Dirty Dozen Plus” as one of the 12 foods most frequently containing pesticide residues.
 I highly recommend choosing organic or locally grown pears that are grown using organic standards.

 Pears come in a variety of colors and shapes.
 The list below describes some of the more commonly enjoyed varieties of pears: